Susana465/camkii_thesis/40-results.md

 CaMKII/GluN2B binding requires an initial Ca2+/CaM stimulus but then persists even after dissociation of CaM from the complex. https://www.jbc.org/article/S0021-9258(20)42434-2/fulltext

+Both protein phosphatase 1 (PP1) and protein phosphatase 2A (PP2A) dephosphorylated pS1303 in the GluN2B CT [17].
+In the PSD, PP1 is a major phosphatase catalyzing S1303 dephosphorylation [18]. https://pmc.ncbi.nlm.nih.gov/articles/PMC4435801/

 ## Parameter accuracy

 # Trying to understand how parameters are limiting or not